atosatto/ansible-dockerswarm/README.md

 Setup a Docker Swarm cluster on RHEL/CentOS and Debian/Ubuntu servers using the new Docker Engine's "Swarm Mode" (https://docs.docker.com/engine/swarm/).

+**Disclaimer:** This role uses the new Docker Engine's "Swarm Mode".
+                Make sure to override the `docker_repo` variable to download the laster docker-engine 1.12 release-candidate.

 Requirements
 ------------